The 8 superpowers of modern managed services

 1 | Outcome-oriented vision

 Old-school managed services focused on completing generic tasks efficiently.
-But today’s modern services leaders take a results-first approach—aligning their services with business objectives like revenue growth, operational speed, and continuous innovation.
-Traditional performance indicators like service-level agreements give way to measurable transformation results, such as enterprise-wide technology enablement and improved data insights.
+But modern services leaders take a results-first approach that aligns services with business outcomes like revenue growth, operational speed, and continuous innovation.
+Traditional performance indicators like service-level agreements give way to measurable outcomes, such as enterprise-wide technology enablement and improved data insights.

 > 80%